enasalsaleh/Intractanial--Aneurysm--Detection/README.md

 4. Upload the test images folder (`extra test`) when prompted.
 5. Run all cells in order to execute the project and test the model on the images.

+---
+#Note: The trained model file (ct_model.h5) is not included in the repository due to GitHub file size limitations.